Broadway–Lafayette Street/Bleecker Street station: Construction and opening

-Modifications and transfers

-1940s to 1970s
+1940s to 1990s

+By the early 1990s, many homeless people were sheltered within the Broadway–Lafayette Street station and the tunnels near it.
+Newsday wrote in 1992: "This one subway station has enough hidden corners, secret passages, dead-end mezzanines and staircases to nowhere to accommodate half the homeless population of New York."
+The high homeless population at the Broadway–Lafayette Street station, and at the adjacent Second Avenue station, was attributed to their proximity to the rundown Bowery neighborhood.
+The Metropolitan Transportation Authority (MTA), which operated the subway system, removed several benches from the station in 1990 to dissuade homeless people from staying there.
+The benches were reinstalled after homeless advocates objected.
+The MTA also removed two of the station's high entry-exit turnstiles in 1992 to increase passenger flow.
+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including Broadway–Lafayette Street.

+Consolidation into single complex

+Southbound transfer

-The city government took over the IRT's operations on June 12, 1940.
-A free transfer passageway from the downtown IRT platform to the IND platform opened on May 19, 1957, after the IRT station's platforms were lengthened by two cars to accommodate 10-car trains.
-This "one-way" transfer was purely coincidental and was not intended in the original construction.
+A free transfer passageway from the southbound IRT platform to the IND platform opened on May 19, 1957, after the IRT station's platforms had been lengthened to fit ten-car trains.
+This one-way transfer was purely coincidental and was not intended in the original construction.
 The construction of a connection from the northbound platform would have required more extensive construction, including knocking down support walls and digging a tunnel.
 The northbound platform was extended two car lengths to the north because it was easier to do and cost less.
-As a result, a free transfer was not available to the northbound platform and access to it required a one-block walk north to Bleecker Street and payment of an additional fare.
+As a result, a free transfer was not available to the northbound platform.
+Passengers had to exit the IND station, walk one block north to Bleecker Street, and pay an additional fare.